 Medical assistants are healthcare support workers specially trained for the role at the certificate or associate degree level who provide both clinical and administrative support for physicians and other providers anywhere medical and healthcare services are provided.

-There were 560,800 medical assistants in the United States in 2012.
-According to the U.S. Department of Labor, this number is projected to increase to 723,700 by 2022, representing a 29 percent increase.
-The sharp increase in medical assistants expected in the coming years reflects a similar trend throughout most allied healthcare professions, which continue to experience exponential growth thanks to an expanding healthcare industry.
+There were some 725,000 medical assistants working in the United States in 2019.
+According to the U.S. Department of Labor, this number is projected to increase by as much as 19 percent in the ten-years leading up to 2029.
+The sharp increase in medical assistants expected in the coming years reflects a similar trend being seen throughout most allied healthcare professions, which continue to show tremendous growth and unmatched job stability thanks to an expanding healthcare industry.

 A medical assistant, according to the American Association of Medical Assistants (AAMA), is a medical professional who is responsible for working alongside physicians in outpatient and ambulatory care facilities, such as medical offices and clinics.
 The AAMA attributes the growth of medical assistants in the U.S. to a number of factors, including:

 - A predicted increase in the number of outpatient care facilities and physicians’ offices

 - Technological advances in the medical field

 - A growing number of elderly Americans (i.e., the Baby Boomer generation)

 Regardless of whether they are performing clinical or administrative tasks, medical assistants help keep physicians’ offices running smoothly.
 Further, whether working for a general physician, chiropractor, optometrist, or dermatologist, the job of a medical assistant involves working under the direct guidance, supervision, and instruction of a physician.